bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 And the second question is, are you certain that the data that they gave you is correct?
 Because the very naive way would be for them to give you your private key, but that sort of defeats the purpose of multisig.
 Yeah, so we're not doing that.
-In a coin join, yeah, you can just rug them.
+In a coinjoin, yeah, you can just rug them.
 So yeah, that would be bad.

 Ruben Somsen: 00:42:28